AhnafCodes/rubab/README.md

    This is done using templatetags, this might feel weird, even ugly.

 To Run:
-create a virtual environment and then run
+create a virtual environment, activate that environment and then run
 ```commandline
 pip install -r requirement.txt
 ```